 The master starts with an intensive introduction to learn about vitality and the ageing field.
 This introductive course is developed as trunk for the three educational lines in the masters programme: Communication in Science, Research and Evidence and Academic Development.

 Themes that are included:

-Introduction to the master staff, coordinators and fellow students.
+Introduction to the master staff, coordinators and colleague students.

-Perspectives on becoming older: personal experiences and discussions with older persons
+Perspectives on becoming older: personal experiences and discussions with elderly persons

 Start of training in academic skills and communication: interdisciplinary cooperation, creative thinking, team roles, writing and presenting.

 Through combining these different perspectives on vitality and ageing, you will get insight in the most important aspects of the master Vitality and Ageing.